foo123/Contemplate/README.md

 ## Further development on this project has stopped!!

-__Light-weight and flexible template engine for PHP, client-side Javascript, Node and Python__
+__Light-weight and flexible template engine for PHP, Python, Node and client-side JavaScript__

 ![Contemplate](/screenshots/contemplate.jpg)